Aspire (political party): Borough Council elections

+2018 Borough Council election

 On 4 April 2018, Aspire launched its campaign for the borough elections in Tower Hamlets, with a full slate of 45 council candidates.
-It won no seats.
+Despite winning the second most votes, all ten of its councillors lost re-election and it won no new seats.

 By-elections 2018–2022

-Aspire stood in two council by-elections in Tower Hamlets on 7 February 2019, with Harun Miah winning the one in Shadwell ward and Ohid Ahmed coming second in Lansbury ward.
+Between the elections of 2018 and 2022, Aspire stood in three local by-elections, winning with Harun Miah in Shadwell ward and Kabir Ahmed in Weavers ward, while former mayoral candidate Ohid Ahmed came second in Lansbury ward.

-On 12 August 2021, Aspire stood in the by-election to the Weavers ward via candidate Kabir Ahmed winning 47%.
-He had served some years as Councillor until 2014.
-That election followed the death of the Labour incumbent.

 2022 Borough Council election

-Following a five-year ban from holding public office, Lutfur Rahman was again elected as Mayor of Tower Hamlets in the May 2022 local elections, defeating Labour incumbent John Biggs.
-Aspire was also successful in the Borough Council election, winning a majority with 24 out of 45 seats.
+In the 2022 Tower Hamlets London Borough Council election, Aspire was successful in winning a majority with 24 out of 45 seats, more than doubling its vote share.

+2026 Borough Council election

+In the 2026 Tower Hamlets London Borough Council election, Aspire won a supermajority with 33 out of 45 seats, despite losing votes.